The Reading Room contains Reference Materials such as atlases, almanacs, bibliographies,

 The Stacks Reference Collection is located on the south side of Deck 5 in the Main Stacks, just inside the entrance to the stacks.
 The collection is building-use only, and a small working area for users has been set up along the south wall behind the collection.
 Titles in this collection currently experience low use but have enduring research value.
 Examples include national bibliographies and periodical indexes, the majority of which may be available online but without retrospective coverage or specific functionality (e.g., cross references) that the print copy offers.

 We prefer that users leave the books on the tables or place them on a book truck.
 We make an exception for GSLIS students who can reshelve the books they use as a courtesy to their colleagues who may also need to use the same books.

 No, all of the books in the Reading room are non-circulating and cannot be checked out or taken from the room.

 There are two collections shelved on two of the tables along the Southeast wall of the Reading Room.
 The first of these are old copies of the UIUC phone directory.
 The second is a collection of serial lists, and Information Organization resources like the Library of Congress Subject Headings, and the 23rd edition of the Dewey Decimal Classification and Relative Index.

 The North end of the Reading Room used to house the Slavic Library, but that library is now part of the International and Area Studies Library which is located in room 321 of the Main Library.
 The Book Eye Scanner has moved with the Slavic Library.

 The periodicals of the Literature and Languages Library are now shelved along the North end of the Reading Room.
 Inquires about that collection can be made to that library.

 There is a regular sized flatbed scanner in the Reading Room.
-There is also an overhead large format scanner, which requires a USB drive.
+There are also overhead large format scanners, which requires a USB drive.
 USB drives are available to borrow at the Information Desk.